 On Monday, I drove for three hours with a Supervisor and

-were very (VERY) bad and it made the journey slow and treacherous.Dee has always lived with her Grandmother.
+were very (VERY) bad and it made the journey slow and treacherous.She has always lived with her Grandmother.

-Her father is in prison for murder and her mother is absent.There is no way to actually get to the house
+Her father is in prison for murder and her mother works in another part of the country.There is no way to actually get to the house

-where Dee lives by car, and so she and her Grandmother left the stick and mud
+where Nokuphiwa lives by car during the rainy season, and so she and her Grandmother left the stick and mud

 house at 5:30AM and walked for two hours to meet us on the side of the